 Narita International Airport

 60 kilometres east of Tokyo’s centre, Narita is the main international gateway for most countries.
 It offers several ways to reach the city, including the Narita Express, comfortable limousine buses, and private hire taxis.
 The airport itself has everything you would expect from a big international hubs, with a good selection of restaurants, shops and luggage forwarding services.
-You can pick up a sim card or Suica/Passmo when you arrive too.
+You can pick up a sim card or Suica/Pasmo when you arrive too.

 Haneda Airport

-located significantly closer to central Tokyo.
+Located significantly closer to central Tokyo.
 While historically focused on domestic flights, it has expanded its international terminal.
 This makes Haneda an attractive option for international arrivals.
 Passengers can take the Tokyo Monorail, Keikyu Line, and various bus services to get into central Tokyo faster.

 TOP TIP!
 Pick the flight time and cost that work best for you before the airport itself.
 I know Narita is further out, but it is not much hassle to travel in from there.
 Cost and flight convenience is my biggest recommendation!
 If they are both the same price/time, then I would definitely choose Haneda.
+For the full breakdown on which airport suits which trip, see my Haneda vs Narita guide.

 Both Haneda and Narita have a lot of hotel options with free shuttle buses if you are arriving particularly late into the country